The history of PEG…

 In the summer of 2004 David and Deanna LaMotte went from their home in North Carolina to Guatemala for an unconventional honeymoon.
 Since they both love languages, they decided to spend their romantic getaway studying Spanish at a school in Antigua.

 Both David and Deanna love ‘street level’ traveling — they are more intrigued by being in people’s living rooms and seeing what normal life is like than by monuments and tourist attractions.
 Because of that, both Deanna and David took the opportunity to visit different schools while they were there.
-They learned not only that many Guatemalan schools are in dire need of assistance, but that public schools are unsupported by the government other than paying teachers’ salaries.
-In order to build a school building, buy books, pay an electric bill, etc., a school must raise money from the students’ parents.
+They learned not only that many Guatemalan schools are in dire need of assistance, but that public schools are generally unsupported by the government other than paying teachers’ salaries.
+In order to build a school building, buy books, pay an electric bill, etc., a school must raise money from the students’ parents and the community.
 Among the indigenous Mayan community in particular, many people are living on less than $2 a day, so raising that money can be a tremendous hardship.
 For this reason, most Guatemalan schools have very few books in them, if there are any at all.

 Along with gaining a new understanding of the depth of need, David and Deanna came to understand that they are in a unique position to help.
 At the time, Deanna worked teaching English to students in North Carolina for whom English is a second language; David is a singer, guitarist and songwriter who travels all over the U.S. and the world to perform.
 This gives David the opportunity to talk to thousands of people every year (for more on David’s music, click here).